DevOpsCraftsman/CoSMIC/cosmic/coupling/coupling.md

     print(f"The result of the computation of {a} and {b} is: {result}")
 ```

-Now, it is possible to use a different `compute` function if he wants to.
+Now, it is possible to pass a different `compute` function if we want to.